 Embodies Sound by the Collingwood College Sound Collective, September 11th to 18th, 2016

-Liquid Architecture: What Would A Feminist Methodology Sound Like? presented at Westspace Gallery, Level 1, 255 Bourke St, Melbourne City
+Liquid Architecture: What Would A Feminist Methodology Sound Like?
+Westspace Gallery, Level 1, 255 Bourke St, Melbourne City

 'Embodies Sound' is presented by the Collingwood College Sound Collective is a collaboration with the students of Collingwood College with visual artist Kym Maxwell and harpist Clare Cooper - a visual, auditory pedagogical project.
 It is a metaphor for the ways in which children experience their world though listening.
 The students of Collingwood College working with Kym Maxwell and Clare Cooper were asked to consider how they ‘embody’ sound through listening.
 To question what they hear and conceptualise it through instrumental resonance.
 They were asked to consider the contradictions in sound such as those found in film and Foley techniques and to consider possible gender associations of particular strength to instruments and/or imagery.